 In this unit students, will explore how two different theories, the wave and particle theories explain the properties of light and matter.
 Students will examine the idea of waves and how they are used to explain certain properties of light.
 Then students will examine the particle model and see how it is used to explain the nature of light.
-Physics can get difficult at times but around it.
+The concepts in Physics can get difficult at times but around it.
 Very learn.
-I reckon interested should give ou will have to do ractice exams!
+I reckon everyone who is interested should give tou will have to do ractice exams! -Dylan l enjoy physics and encourage anyone who is interested to try it.

-Physics is an interesting subject as it provides challenging ideas and allows us to ideas and of the box.
-I think out of the box.
-I enjoy doing physics enjoy doing physics and encourage anyone and encourage anyone to take up this subject. to take up this subject.
-I am glad I picked it as My VCE.
+Physics is an interesting subject as it interesting subject as it provides challenging ideas and allows us to enjoy doing physics enjoy doing physics enjoy doing physics and encourage anyone and encourage anyone and encourage anyone it are up this subject.
+I am glad I picked it as my VCE.